 Myth: If we still need to follow safety protocols after receiving the vaccine, it must not be very effective.

-Fact: I feel confident that COVID-19 vaccines will be very effective, but we don’t have the entire community vaccinated, and that’s going to take some time.
-It’s a matter of timing for the vaccinated individual, as well.
-Regardless of which vaccine you receive, there is a delay before your body’s immune system is able to mount an adequate response and provide you with the protection you need.
-There is also a potential that though you may not develop symptoms after vaccination, you might be able to transmit it to others.
-There are ongoing studies to help clarify this, but in the meantime it’s important to continue with precautions, such as wearing a mask, practicing physical distancing and washing hands frequently.
-Together, COVID-19 vaccination and following recommendations for how to protect yourself and others will offer the best protection from getting and spreading the virus as well as putting an end to the pandemic.
+Fact: We know that COVID-19 vaccines are very effective at preventing severe illness, hospitalization and death, but since we don't have the entire community vaccinated, precautions are still necessary.
+We also know that vaccine efficacy wanes over time.
+There is also a potential that you may develop an asymptomatic case of COVID-19 if you are exposed to the virus after vaccination, which means you could transmit it to others.
+It's important to continue with precautions, such as wearing a mask, practicing physical distancing and washing hands frequently.
+Together, COVID-19 vaccination and following recommendations for how to protect yourself and others will offer the best protection from getting and spreading the virus.

 Myth: COVID-19 vaccines have severe side effects.

-Fact: Ongoing vaccine monitoring efforts are reassuring – COVID-19 vaccines have short-term mild or moderate vaccine reactions that resolve without complication or injury.
-While some people don’t have any side effects after getting the vaccine, many people will have mild side effects, like pain or swelling at the injection site, a headache, chills or fever.
+Fact: While some people don't have any side effects after getting the vaccine, many people will have mild side effects, like pain or swelling at the injection site, a headache, chills or fever.
 These reactions are normal and are the result of the immune system response, and they are more common after the second dose.
-A very small number of people have had a severe allergic reaction (called “anaphylaxis”) after vaccination, but this is extremely rare, and when it does happen, vaccination providers have medicines available they can use to effectively and immediately treat the reaction.
-You will be asked to stay for 15 to 30 minutes after you get your vaccine so you can be observed and provided treatment in the rare case it is needed.
+A very small number of people have had a severe allergic reaction (called "anaphylaxis") after vaccination, but this is extremely rare, and when it does happen, vaccination providers have medicines available they can use to effectively and immediately treat the reaction.
+There are other documented side effects that are more serious, but these complications are rare, and it's important to remember that vaccination is much less of a risk than being infected with COVID-19.